AIARE LEVEL 1 BACKCOUNTRY COURSE

 - Mountain snowpack: metamorphism and layering

-We will also cover how our behavior can affect our interaction with the backcountry.
+- How our behavior can effect our interaction with the backcountry

 - Trip planning and preparation